wanghmin/wanghmin.github.io/content/more.md

     content:
       items:
         - title: Mathematics for Computer Graphics
           text:  What math should I learn in order to study computer graphics?
 This is perhaps the most common general question that students ask about computer graphics.
+          My Ph.D. advisor [Greg Turk](https://faculty.cc.gatech.edu/~turk/) wrote an interesting article on this topic.
           # Upload image to `assets/media/` and reference the filename here
           image: math.png
         - title: Large Community